Popular Subject Areas

 When filtering the courses in the Queen Mary Module Catalog make sure the Associates filter is always set to "YES".
 This will make sure that every class you are looking at is open to study abroad students.
 You can further narrow your search by using the Semester filters (1= Fall & 2=Spring) or the Level filters (4=Freshman/Sophomore, 5=Junior, 6=Senior).
 Level 7 is graduate level and cannot be taken by undergraduate students.

 - Course Level Recommendations

-ISA offers course level recommendations for the courses listed in the Queen Mary, University of London module catalog.
-Please note that the course level recommendations are based on Queen Mary, University of London's module level classifications of a 4, 5, or 6 level, which correspond with the three year bachelor's degree cycle.
-Courses classified as level 5 and level 6 are recommended as upper division.
-These ISA recommendations are intended to facilitate the determination of course equivalencies by advisors and credential evaluators at participants' U.S. home institutions.
+ISA offers course level recommendations for the courses listed in the Queen Mary Module Catalog.
+Please note that the course level recommendations are based on the Queen Mary module level classifications of a 4, 5, or 6 level, which correspond with the three year bachelor's degree cycle.
+Courses classified as level 5 and level 6 are considered upper division and recommended for juniors and seniors with 3000- and 4000-level of experience in the subject.
+These Queen Mary and ISA recommendations are intended to facilitate the determination of course equivalencies by advisors and credential evaluators at participants' U.S. home institutions.

 select allclear all

 - Courses and course hours of instruction are subject to change.